Thyroid

 How to do it:

-• Lie on your back with your legs extended and arms by your sides.
+• Lie on your back with legs extended and arms at your sides.

-• Lift your legs over your head, trying to touch the ground with your feet.
+• Lift your legs over your head, aiming to touch the floor with your feet if comfortable.

 3. Matsyasana (Fish Pose)